Struthiolaria papulosa

-Struthiolaria papulosa, whose common name is the ostrich foot snail or ostrich foot shell, or Tākai in Māori, is a species of medium-sized sea snail native to New Zealand.
+Struthiolaria papulosa, whose common name is the ostrich foot snail or ostrich foot shell, is a species of medium-sized sea snail native to New Zealand.

 Description

 Struthiolaria papulosa has an average body length of 77 mm, a body volume of 26.9 cm^{3} and a wet body mass of 47 g.
 The shell is dextrally coiled.
 The upper part of the shell is small and cone-shaped made of two swirls, called the protoconch.
 On this protoconch there are fine lines very close to each other.
 The opening of the shell has an oval shape with thick, turned-out and wavy lips with a thickened area at the top of the opening.

-Geographic Distribution
+Distribution and habitat

 S. papulosa is native to New Zealand but can also be found in certain places along the south and east coast of Australia.
 In New Zealand, S. papulosa is found along the coast in both the North and South Island.